What Does Same-Day ACH Really Mean?

 The Impact of Same-Day ACH Transfers

-Same-Day ACH doesn’t make available instant payments or even same-day funds, necessarily.
-It means that every bank in the US supports the ability to process outstanding requests three times a day instead of once.
-Not all transactions are eligible to settle same-day, but virtually everything processes faster.
+Same-day ACH payments don’t make available instant payments or even same-day funds, necessarily.
+The same-day transaction means that every bank in the US supports the ability to process outstanding requests three times a day instead of once.
+Not all transactions are eligible to settle same-day, but virtually every payment processes faster.

 This was an important step forward for the US payments system.
 ACH is a heavy-duty set of rails that is stable and secure enough to handle institutional funds transfers of all sizes.
-Thrice-daily processing means business-to-business payments will speed up, bill payment will become more flexible, and some companies will even choose to alter their payroll processing in light of these changes.
+Thrice-daily processing means business-to-business payments speed up and bill payment becomes more flexible.
+Many companies have even chosen to alter their payroll processing in light of these changes.

-Prior to the project’s launch NACHA’s research identified 63 potential use cases for Same-Day ACH.
+Prior to the project’s launch NACHA’s research identified 63 potential use cases for same-day ACH transfers.
 Some of the most prominent were:

 - Payroll.
 Same-day credit settlement helps companies pay hourly or temp workers faster, and even have funds available by the end of the day the payroll is initiated.

 - Urgent funds transfer.
 Extremely time-sensitive payments are possible—everything from medical insurance disbursements to paying a bill before it’s overdue.

 - B2B payments.
 Trading partners are able to settle invoice payments faster, and include remittance information amongst themselves.

 Same-Day ACH is a Choice

-The last critical thing to know about Same-Day ACH is that it is an elective option that originators can make.
+The last critical thing to know: this is an elective option that originators can make.
 Same-day ACH is simply an option for moving payments faster.
-Not all ACH transfers adhere to the Same-Day schedule.
+Not all ACH transfers adhere to the same-day schedule.
 It’s like choosing next-day delivery from a parcel carrier instead of the regular ground shipping option.
-In fact, part of the Same-Day ACH rule was the creation of a new 5.2¢ fee to be remitted to the recipient bank to subsidize the added cost of meeting three processing deadlines a day.
+In fact, part of the Same-day ACH rule was the creation of a new 5.2¢ fee to be remitted to the recipient bank to subsidize the added cost of meeting three processing deadlines a day.

-The ACH network still supports the traditional next-day transactions.
+The ACH network still supports slower processing times like the traditional next-day transactions.
 But for the first time, the originating bank, for a small fee, can opt to have their transaction request processed in just a few hours.